 10. Juice bottles

-Empty juice containers can store cereal, nuts, grains, candies or any other small foods.
-Just make sure to rinse them out really thoroughly, since most juices contain sugar and can leave containers sticky.
+Empty juice containers can store cereal, nuts, grains, candies, or other small foods.
+Be sure to rinse them out really thoroughly, since most juices contain sugar and can leave containers sticky.